-Grade: 9-12 Prerequisite: None Credit: .5 Fine Art
+Credit: .5 Fine Art

-Drones is a STEM project-based course designed to educate students about drone technology, drone assembly and maintenance, flight theory and applications of drone technology.
+Drones is a STEM project-based course designed to educate students about drone technology, drone assemblyand maintenance, flight theory and applications of dronetechnology.
 The goal of this class is to prepare students for careers in the rapidly growing drone industry.

 Drones is one of the fastest growing occupational fields on the "map."
 Farmers use drones to help calculate where to most effectively place fertilizer or pesticide.
 Roofers use drones to inspect roofs without having to climb up themselves.
 Amazon has already started using drones to deliver products in test markets.
-Students will have the opportunity to learn the basics of becoming a pilot as well as earn a pilot's certificate.
+Students will have the opportunity to learn the basics of becoming a pilot as well as earn a Remote Pilot's Certificate.